-Equinix will pay for the entire cost of soliciting proxies.
+Equinix will pay for the entire cost of soliciting proxies, including the fee to D.F.
+King & Co., Inc., who will help us solicit proxies, of \$12,500, plus expenses.
 In addition to these mailed proxy materials, our directors and employees may also solicit proxies in person, by telephone, or by other means of communication.
 Directors and employees will not be paid any additional compensation for soliciting proxies.
 We may also reimburse brokerage firms, banks and other agents for the cost of forwarding proxy materials to beneficial owners.
+If you have any questions or require any assistance with voting your shares, please contact our proxy solicitation firm, D.F.
+King & Co., Inc., at +1.866.207.2356.